jimeh/jimeh.me-v3.0/source/blog/_posts/2010-02-05-automated-profile-picture-update-server.md

 A service which automagically just updates your Facebook, Twitter, Flickr, YouTube, Vimeo, Gravatar, *...* profile pictures would be quite cool.
 Thinking about it a bit more, there are three problems with building such a service:

 * A lot of these sites you will need to crawl programmatically using some kind of web-crawler library.
-It will be a paid to write, and even bigger pain whenever they change anything in the HTML layout of their pages.
+It will be a pain to write, and even bigger pain whenever they change anything in the HTML layout of their pages.
 * Some sites have specific and/or strange restrictions for image dimensions, file size, and even file format.
 * Will people actually trust such a service with passwords for all of their online social networking accounts?